James L. Petigru

 James Louis Petigru (May 10, 1789 – March 9, 1863) was an American lawyer, politician, and jurist in South Carolina.
-He is best known for his service as the Attorney General of South Carolina, his judicial work that played a key role in the recodification of the state's law code.
+He is best known for his service as the Attorney General of South Carolina and his judicial work that played a key role in the recodification of the state's law code.
 He was also known for opposing nullification and, in 1860, state secession.